wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 == Screenshots ==

 1. DK New Media's Image Rotator Widget.
+2. Once you've selected or uploaded the image, you must click "Send to Image Rotator."
-2. Images added to the widget are listed in dynamically in the Images section.
+3. Images added to the widget are listed in dynamically in the Images section.
+4. Multiple images have been added to this widget
-3. Hover over the image name to see a tooltip that contains the image.
+4. Hover over the image name to see a tooltip that contains the image.
-4. Drag & Drop images to sort, right in the widget settings.
+5. Drag & Drop images to sort, right in the widget settings.

 == Changelog ==